The Best 9mm Pistols

 A U.S. Air Force pararescueman, assigned to the 83rd Expeditionary Rescue Squadron, Bagram Airfield, Afghanistan, fires his Glock 9mm handgun during weapons training Feb.
 21, 2018.
 The pararescuemen train with their secondary weapon to ensure they remain capable of firing in the event their primary weapon becomes ineffective or runs out of ammo.
 (U.S. Air Force Photo by Tech.
 Sgt.
 Gregory Brook)

-Secondly, 9mm is relatively affordable.
-Again, this will change with the times and ammunition has been creeping up in cost overall through the past several decades.
-With that said, companies have been making 9mm for a century at this point, and they have to compete with one another to some degree.
+Companies have been producing 9mm for a century, and they compete with one another.
 Thus, it is still feasible for most people who want to get into the hobby of shooting to pick up a 9mm handgun and some ammunition for a cost that is at least somewhat palatable.
-Ideally, prices will come down in the future, but 9mm is still one of the more budget-friendly rounds.

 These days, the most reliably handguns that you are likely to find are in 9mm.